hejkeikei/pricing-component-with-toggle/README.md

 - JavaScript

 ### What I learned

-- CSS first-letter pseudo class
 The pseudo class first-letter only works for block element, the property vertical-align only works for inline element.
 Therefore, I turn my span into inline-block so that both first-letter and vertical-align work.
+For more information see (#useful-resources).
+- CSS first-letter pseudo class
 ```css
 span::first-letter {
   font-size: 2rem;